 Sexual violence may include rape, assault by penetration or sexual assault.
 Sexual harassment refers to 'unwanted conduct of a sexual nature', such as sexual comments, sexual taunting or physical behaviour such as deliberately brushing against someone.
 Online sexual harassment may include non-consensual sharing of sexual images and videos, sexualised online bullying, unwanted sexual comments and messages, and sexual exploitation, coercion and threats.
 This also includes 'upskirting' which involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
-Upskirting is now a criminal offence
+Upskirting is now a criminal offence.

-- Take a zero tolerance stance regarding sexual violence and sexual harassment - Take victims seriously acknowledging the scale of harassment and abuse and never downplay the behaviours involved. - Provide training for staff on how to manage a report of sexual violence or sexual harassment

-- Make decisions on a case-by-case basis. - Reassure victims that they are being taken seriously, offer appropriate support and take the wishes of the victim into account when decision making. - Implement measures to keep the victim, alleged perpetrator and if necessary other children and staff members, safe.
-Record any risk assessments and keep them under review. - Give consideration to the welfare of both the victim(s) and perpetrator(s) in these situations.
-Where the victim and perpetrator are both boarders they will be housed separately until such time as a risk assessment can be completed and further decisions be made. - Liaise closely with external agencies, including police and social care, when required. - The school will work in line with further guidance found in 'Keeping Children Safe in Education Part Five' (September 2021), 'Sexual violence and sexual harassment between children in schools and colleges,' (DfE, 2021) and 'Sexting in schools and colleges: Responding to incidents and safeguarding young people' published by the UK Council for Child Internet Safety (UKCCIS 2020)
+- Make it clear that there is a zero tolerance approach to sexual violence and sexual harassment, that it is never acceptable and it will not be tolerated - Take victims seriously acknowledging the scale of harassment and abuse and never downplay the behaviours involved, - Provide training for staff on how to manage a report of sexual violence or sexual harassment, - Make decisions on a case-by-case basis, - Reassure victims that they are being taken seriously, offer appropriate support and take the wishes of the victim into account when decision making, - Implement measures to keep the victim, alleged perpetrator and if necessary other children and staff members, safe.
+Record any risk assessments and keep them under review, - Give consideration to the welfare of both the victim(s) and perpetrator(s) in these situations.
+Where the victim and perpetrator are both boarders they will be housed separately until such time as a risk assessment can be completed and further decisions be made, - The Designated Safeguarding Lead will refer to the Safeguarding Children Partnership Board's Child Sexual Abuse Assessment Tool if there is a concern that a young person may have experienced sexual violence or sexual harassment or other forms of sexual abuse - Liaise closely with external agencies, including police and social care, when required,